boldbi/bold-bi-docs/docs/faq/how-to-register-an-azure-app-with-mail-sending-permissions.md

 ## Restricting app access to specific mailboxes:

-Using a Microsoft Office 365 account with OAuth Authentication for email sending through the Microsoft Graph API requires the 'Mail.Send' permission.
-However, granting this permission to the entire application can pose a potential risk of other senders misusing someone's email address.
+Using a Microsoft Office 365 account with OAuth Authentication for email sending through the Microsoft Graph API requires the ‘Mail.Send’ permission.
+However, granting this permission to the entire application can pose a potential risk of other senders misusing someone’s email address.
 To address this concern, it is advisable to restrict app access.
-You can find instructions on configuring application access policies in the documentation at [this link](https://learn.microsoft.com/en-us/graph/auth-limit-mailbox-access#configure-applicationaccesspolicy).
+Instructions on configuring application access policies can be found in the documentation at [this link](https://learn.microsoft.com/en-us/graph/auth-limit-mailbox-access#configure-applicationaccesspolicy).
 Without such restrictions, there is a risk of unauthorized users sending emails from the application, which could present potential security concerns.
 Once you have configured the application access policy for a specific mailbox, other mailboxes will be restricted from sending emails using the app.

 Sample to create access policy: Create an access policy to restrict app access to specific mailboxes.